jacksonrayhamilton/murphy/README.md

 ```

 It is a major shortcoming that `_name` is accessible from the outside, because
-there is no reason for it to be, and it would unreliable for a programmer to
+there is no reason for it to be, and it would be unreliable for a programmer to
 depend on its accessibility.

 To achieve privacy, one must use `var`.